Jorge Tacla Sacaán

 Jorge Tacla is a Chilean-born visual artist.
 He studied at the Escuela de Bellas Artes, Universidad de Chile in Santiago and moved to New York City in 1981.

-Well known for his paintings and drawings, he also works with other medias such as photography, video, performance and installation.
+Well known for his paintings and drawings, he also works with other media such as photography, video, performance and installation.
 Tacla works between New York and Santiago, Chile.

-In 2019 the Smithsonian's Archives of American Art incorporated Jorge Tacla's papers into their archive.
-This papers include some of his drawings, correspondence, photographs, notebooks, and clippings.
+In 2019 the Smithsonian's Archives of American Art incorporated Tacla's papers into their archive.
+These papers include some of his drawings, correspondence, photographs, notebooks, and clippings.